elizabethamona/VaccinationTiming/README.md

 **Instruction:** Ensure to load all the .Rdat files you obtain when you run your scenario analysis.
 I already generated my results, so I just "load" the results for all six scenarios in the "ScenarioHellingerDistAnalysis.R" code provided.
 Note that those are the results obtained from the scenario analysis I performed.
 If you want to perform your own scenario analysis, please use my main code and consider all the six scenarios I included in the "ScenarioHellingerDistAnalysis.R" file.

 **In summary:**
 - There are a total of **"7 R files" and "1 .Rdat file"**.
-Carefully run this file in the directory you have downloaded them all.
+Carefully run these files in the directory you have downloaded them all.
 - I would suggest you create two different folders for the two models so you can run the models seperately to avoid any form of mistake when running the code.
 - Also, when performing the scenario analysis, ensure that the .Rdat file is in the same folder.